For the Culture Microschool

 -

-Math: Independent work time
+Math: Independant work time

 2